-What is active listening?
-Tips from First Session therapistsBrowse all therapists
+What is Active Listening?
+Tips from First Session Therapists

 One of the reasons therapy is so effective is that it’s a space where you are talking to someone who is trained to listen.